 Assignment of professional responsibilities shall reflect a realistic balance of duties consistent with the criteria for review.
 B. Special teaching or service within the department Separately from any course releases that may be associated with major administrative positions, a course release may be offered to a career NTTF to perform a specific teaching- or service-related assignment for the department or program, so long as the unit can still meet its instructional needs with existing resources.
 Approval is at the discretion of the unit head in consultation, as applicable, with other officers or committees charged with course planning.
 Occasions for course release at the discretion of the unit head include the following: • An unusually heavy workload relative to the departmental norm - A special professional development opportunity related to the faculty member's instructional duties or position description - A special teaching or service opportunity that benefits the department, college, or university In units with more than one career NTTF, discretionary course releases may not be used to reduce the course load for all career NTTF in the unit without the approval of the Dean or Dean's designee.
 Likewise, discretionary course releases may not be used to reduce the course load for an individual on a multi-year basis without the approval of the Dean or Dean's designee.
 Approval of more than one such release for an individual requires prior consultation with the Dean or the Dean's designee.
-C. Teaching and service outside the department A Career NTTF faculty member may be offered a course release(s) from the home department, with or without a stipend, to teach a course(s) in another department or program, or to perform administrative service outside the home department.
-Approval of such assignments is at the discretion of the Provost, Dean, or other designee, acting in consultation with the heads or directors of both the home and the host departments or programs.
+C. Teaching and service outside the department A Career NTTF may be offered a course release or releases from the department/program to perform a specific teaching- or service-related assignment for another unit.
+Approval of such assignments is at the discretion of the Dean, or her/his designee, acting in consultation with the heads or directors of both the home and the host units.
 D. Course release for grants and fellowships A Career NTTF who has received, or is supported by, an internal or external grant or fellowship may be released from teaching one or more courses, so long as (a) sufficient course buyout funds are available from the grant or fellowship and/or other approved sources to fund the replacement of the instruction that would be lost as a result of such release(s), and (b) such release(s) from teaching would not, in the judgment of the department head, unduly compromise the department's ability to meet the curricular and enrollment needs served by the faculty member's course(s) in either its own or other academic programs.
 The applicable course buyout rates and guidelines on replacement instruction are those set forth in the College and/or University policies in effect on the date the teaching release(s) is first approved.
 The allotment of stipends will be consistent with university policy.